amnezia-vpn/amnezia.org-content/docs/en/instructions/05_qr-code_connection/05_qr-code_connection.md

 # Connection by QR code

-In this case, we will consider the option of connecting via QR code Do not use a QR code from public sources, it may have been posted for the purpose of intercepting your personal data.

-> **Minimum system requirements for VPS:**  \
-> Operating System - Linux, suitable for Ubuntu 22.04 or Debian 11. \
-> Supported processor architecture - x86-64.\
-> Virtualization - KVM. \
-> Random Access Memory (RAM) - recommended 2 GB, but not less than 1 GB. \
-> Pre-installed software and control panel are not required.

-&nbsp;

 ## Install the Amnezia app

 On the first screen, the application will ask for your connection details.
 This is your VPS server data.